Skip to main contentSkip to footer content

 Students

-Diversity - Improving Diversity of Students, Graduates, and the Legal Profession Diverse experiences and perspectives foster innovation, engagement, and well-being in schools and society.
-A legal profession and court system that understands and reflects the community it serves enables the justice system to offer greater fairness, and firms and legal departments to better serve their clients’ needs.
-MCL's enrollment and alumni reflect the communities it serves, and testify to the success that an "opportunity" law school can achieve when it prioritizes access to legal education and a learning community that is welcoming to all.
+Diverse experiences and perspectives foster innovation, engagement, and well-being in schools and society.
+A legal profession and court system that understands and represents the community it serves enables the justice system to offer greater fairness, and firms and legal departments to better serve their clients’ needs.
+MCL's enrollment and alumni reflect the communities it serves, and testify to the success that an "opportunity" law school can achieve when it prioritizes access to legal education and a learning community that is welcoming and supportive to all.

 View our Diversity Report